theinkedaura-24/pwn.college_Ameeshanew/ComprehendingCommands/chall1.md

-# cat:not the pet,but the command
+# cat:not the pet, but the command
-type what the challenge asks
+Read the flag file in the home directory using the cat command.

 ## My solve
 **Flag**: pwn.college{kvH9e1s-VpaTqJTSuxptpXflwVs.QXxcTN0wiN4AzNzEzW}